royhhwang/inthedark/README.md

 <h1>In the Dark</h1>

-Project for twitter live feed concerning keywords -- horror games, scary games -- .
+Tribute page for a personal favorite game franchise, creating a horror-like game atmosphere.

-Features Parallax.js, React.js with CSS variable components, and Twitter API.
+React app featuring Parallax.js with CSS variable components, VR world building, and IGDB API.
-Planned: A-Framework.
+Vr Experience through AFrame.js using simple models and images.